Computer Science (CS)

 CS 303.
 Machine Learning.
 (3 Credits)

-A study of computer systems that learn.
-Topics include decision trees, concept learning, neural networks, reinforcement learning, linear and non-linear models, clustering, validation, feature selection, support vector machines and hidden Markov models with applications to the arts and sciences.
-Prerequisite: CS 190 with minimum grade of “C-”.
+A study of computer systems that learn from experience.
+Classroom exercises include the building of systems that learn and adapt using real-world applications.
+Topics covered include decision trees, concept learning, neural networks, reinforcement learning, linear and non-linear models, clustering, validation, and feature selection.
+Prerequisites: CS 190 and MATH 213.

 CS 310.
 Programming Projects with X. (3 Credits)

 A project-based course focusing on medium-sized projects in a given programming language using tools and environments appropriate to the selected language.
 Students gain proficiency in the language by doing projects from a variety of subjects such as artificial intelligence, graphics, machine learning, compilers, and Human-Computer Interaction.
 This course contains individual and group work.
 May be repeated with a different implementation language.
-Prerequisite: CS 191 with a minimum grade of C- or instructor permission.
+Prerequisite: CS 191 with a minimum grade of C-.

 CS 320.
 Programming Languages.
 (3 Credits)

 An investigation of the theory, usage, and implementation of programming languages.
 Emphasis is on the theoretical basis for programming languages and practical examples of their use.
 Basic language paradigms are developed: imperative, functional, object-oriented, and logic.
 Other topics include type systems and language translation.
 Languages studied include C, C++, Java, Lisp, Haskell, Prolog, and Python.
-Prerequisite: CS 280 with a minimum grade of C- or instructor permission.
+Prerequisite: CS 280 with a minimum grade of C-.

 CS 330.
 Operating Systems and Architecture.
 (3 Credits)